-

-Chinese tea Shu Puer 2018 "Bada" brand "Chawanzhai" factory "Jindian"
+Chinese Shu Pu'er tea 2018 "Bada" brand "Chawanzhai" factory "Jindian"

-The Jin Dian factory was founded in 2007, and its name translates as "Golden Canon" or "Golden Classic", which emphasizes the company's desire to produce tea of the highest quality.
-The Chawanzhai trademark (or "Tea King Village") also belongs to the factory and symbolizes the continuity of tea art traditions.
+The Jin Dian factory was founded in 2007, and its name translates as "Golden Canon" or "Golden Classic," emphasizing the company's commitment to producing the highest quality tea.
+The Chawanzhai (or Tea King Village) brand is also owned by the factory and symbolizes the continuity of tea traditions.

 Features of the Bada region